 7. Head to the Spa

-You can also treat yourself by going to the Ritz-Carlton’s spa (which is also one of the best places to stay in Lake Tahoe in winter).
-They have over a dozen different treatment rooms so you can book spots for your whole group or just for you and your spouse.
+You can also treat yourself by going to the Ritz-Carlton’s spa (one of the best places to stay in Lake Tahoe in winter).
+They have over a dozen different treatment rooms, so you can book spots for your whole group or just for you and your spouse.
 It’s easy to spend an entire day here, as they have a eucalyptus steam room, dry-heat lodge, and fitness center.

-Another one of the most scenic things to do in Tahoe in winter is to relax in their heated pool that has a view of the mountains.
-Spending a few tough days on the mountains followed by a massage at a spa is one of the most relaxing things to do in Lake Tahoe in the winter in my opinion.
+Another one of the most scenic things to do in Tahoe in winter is to relax in their heated pool that views the mountains.
+Spending a few tough days on the mountains followed by a massage at a spa is one of the most relaxing things to do in Lake Tahoe in the winter, in my opinion.

 8. Go Ice Skating

-When you’re looking for what to do in Lake Tahoe in winter, head to Squaw Valley to ice skate at one of the most scenic rinks you’ve ever been on before.
+When you’re looking for what to do in Lake Tahoe in winter, head to Palisades Tahoe to ice skate at one of the most scenic rinks you’ve ever been on before.
 You’ll have to take a tram to get to it, as it’s 8,200 feet above sea level.
-You’ll have an amazing view of the Sierra Mountains on a clear day during winter in Lake Tahoe.
+You’ll have a fantastic view of the Sierra Mountains on a clear day during winter in Lake Tahoe.

 While you’re there, you’ll also have access to the Olympic Museum.
-This explains the history of the Olympics that took place there in the 1960s and has tons of memorabilia from the Winter Games.
+The museum explains the history of the Olympics in Tahoe in the 1960s and has memorabilia from the Winter Games.
 It’s one of the most family-friendly winter activities in Lake Tahoe.

 I hope you’re excited to plan your Lake Tahoe winter vacation after reading this guide!
 There are some amazing things to do in Lake Tahoe in winter, so enjoy your time there.